umanitoba-cssa/ctf-2025/challenges/crypto-haiku-hunter-1/README.md

     return decrypted

 # Read the encrypted file
-with open("files/message.bin", "rb") as f:
+with open("message.bin", "rb") as f:
     encrypted = f.read()

 # Try the key "sameness" from the haiku